 - Free outdoor concert or summer theater

-Spend 15 minutes (set your timer) on finding that class or activity online, and schedule to go to it within the next 3-5 days.
+Spend 15 minutes (set your timer) on finding that class or activity online, and schedule it within the next 3-5 days.
 If you schedule it too far off, say in the next week or the next 2 weeks, it’s much easier to cancel it.

 Canceling at the last minute would not be a responsible decision.
 And part of mastering your ‘no’ is being responsible in that decision.

-If you’re tight on money, you may be surprised to find that some classes have drop-in rates, sometimes as low as $10.
+If you’re tight on money, you may be surprised to find that some classes have drop-in (or online) rates, sometimes as low as $10.
 Or, you can try something like Groupon in your area.